angular/angular/aio/content/guide/deployment.md

 | Disabled | es2015  | Single build |
 | Enabled  | es2015  | Differential Loading (Two builds w/Conditional Polyfills |

+The `es5BrowserSupport` option in your Angular workspace configuration also let's you explicitly set whether polyfills for ES5 support are included in your bundle.

+- When the value is not set, the determination for ES5 polyfills is handled by the CLI.
+- When set to `true`, ES5 polyfills are included, regardless of browser.
+- When set to `false`, ES5 polyfills are excluded, regardless of browser.

 ### Opting out of differential loading